 6.3.1 As per Code Article 7.4.4, Athletes on their own initiative may voluntarily accept a Provisional Suspension if done so prior to the later of: (i) the expiration of ten (10) days from the report of the "B" Sample (or waiver of the "B" Sample) or ten (10) days from notification of any other anti-doping rule violation, or (ii) the date on which the Athlete first competes after such report or notification.
 Other Persons on their own initiative may voluntarily accept a Provisional Suspension if done so within ten (10) days from notification of the anti-doping rule violation.
-Upon such voluntary acceptance, the Provisional Suspension shall have the full effect and be treated in the same manner as if the Provisional Suspension had been imposed under Article 6.2.1 or 6.2.2; provided, however, at any time after voluntarily accepting a Provisional Suspension, the Athlete or other Person may withdraw such acceptance, in which event the Athlete or other Person shall not receive any credit for time previously served during the Provisional Suspension.
+Upon such voluntary acceptance, the Provisional Suspension shall have the full effect and be treated in the same manner as if the Provisional Suspension had been imposed under Article 6.2.1 or 6.2.2Error!
+Reference source not found.; provided, however, at any time after voluntarily accepting a Provisional Suspension, the Athlete or other Person shall not receive any credit for time previously served during the Provisional Suspension.